OWASP/secure-coding-practices-quick-reference-guide/_draft/en/us/02-checklist/05-checklist.markdown

 - [ ]   Enforce application logic flows to comply with business rules

-- [ ]   Limit the number of transactions a single user or device can perform in a given period of time.
-The transactions/time should be above the actual business requirement, but low enough to deter automated attacks
+- [ ]   Limit the number of transactions a single user or device can perform in a given period of time, low enough to deter automated attacks but above the actual business requirement

-- [ ]   Use the \"referer\" header as a supplemental check only, it should never be the sole authorization check, as it is can be spoofed
+- [ ]   Use the \"referer\" header as a supplemental check only, it should never be the sole authorization check as it is can be spoofed

 - [ ]   If long authenticated sessions are allowed, periodically re-validate a user's authorization to ensure that their privileges have not